RIGHT TO PUBLISH

 USE OF SOFTWARE

-In general the industrial partner has a non-exclusive right to use the codes developped during the project.
-Exclusive rights may be negotiated in particular cases, notably if the software is developped “ab initio” in the project.
+In general the industrial partner has a non-exclusive right to use the codes developed during the project.
+Exclusive rights may be negotiated in particular cases, notably if the software is developed “ab initio” in the project.

 The purpose of these agreements is different.
-Given its purpose (research), the research agreement or the industrial grant agreement generally lead to the creation of new intellectual property, while the service agreement lead to a well-defined deliverable (description of services) using existing skills and knowledge (e.g. routine analysis, tests, measurements, expertise).
+Given its purpose (research), the research agreement or the industrial grant agreement generally leads to the creation of new intellectual property, while the service agreement leads to a well-defined deliverable (description of services) using existing skills and knowledge (e.g. routine analysis, tests, measurements, expertise).